anlyoung/sdl-packages/README.md

 The URDF is obtained [here](https://github.com/fmauch/universal_robot/tree/calibration_devel)

 Basic joint control of the arm is implemented through the `limb.py` class in `sdl_interface`.
 As of 6 August 2021, the `set_joints_position()` function works to publish joint commands to gazebo.
+This is demonstrated by the following launch command:

+`roslaunch sdl_application test_limb_class.launch`

+You will get errors that the velocity is not specified.
+This does not seem to effect functionality.

 Other functions are not tested or implemented.
 TODO: `limb.py` has functions for end effector positioning.
 There is not an inverse kinematics implementation to use this.

 ### MIR Navigation